NOAA-PSL/graph-ufs/prototypes/ocn_only/R4/README.md

      lower gnn_msg_passing_steps(=12).

    [T5] Same as T4 but noise amplitude is set to 1% of the std of each channel.
+   Before this I also tested 2% noise but the loss was way too high to begin with and was not looking like the right thing to do.
    [T5x] T5 submitted to the debug queue.
+   It looks like this is a better noise amplitude than those tried before given that the loss value is not too high is begin with and the network is quickly learning to smoothen the noise.
+For example, loss here started with something around 17 at the end of the first, but by the end of epoch 3 (which did not complete in 30 mins), it was already hovering around 2.2.
+However, like with 1% and 2% noise amplitude, the validation loss is going high with each epoch.
+   [T5M] Fired the T5 for the whole 40 epochs.
+Here is the analysis:

+   - Noise isn't acting as a regularization:
+     * I expected the noise to regularize the problem, similar to using dropout, but it looks like 1% noise is perhaps too weak and doesn't have the right structure to make a meaningful impact.
+As a result, the strong learning capability of GNNs is just memorizing this noise and failing to generalize on the clean validation dataset.
+   - Maybe adding the dropout is a better way forward.

+   [T6M] To make the gaussian noise injection study more complete and comprehensive, it makes sense to train another test case with 5% of std as the noise amplitude.
+Right now, I have 1% and 10% noise outputs.
+We can also test 20% std as the noise amplitude, but I don't think that would be a good study, given that there is not enough signal in 6hr increments anyway (std of 6hr increments is way lower than the std of the whole field) and this would significantly reduce the signal to noise ratio.

+   [T7M] Same as T6M but with 0.1% of std as the gaussian noise amplitude.
+This is, again, to make the gaussian noise study more complete and make sure there is no significant impact on the performance.
+Maybe there is a sweet spot.